 We observed the treatment rooms and the decontamination room to be clean and hygienic.
 Work surfaces were free from clutter.
 Staff told us they cleaned the treatment areas and surfaces between each patient and at the end of the morning and afternoon sessions to help maintain infection control standards.
 There was a cleaning schedule which identified and monitored areas to be cleaned.
-We noted that dental burs and root canal files were stored in the surgery unbagged.
-HTM 01-05 states that any instruments which are stored in the surgery unbagged should be re-sterilised after one day.
-This was brought to the attention of the practice owner and we were told that this would be actioned.

 There were hand washing facilities in the treatment rooms and staff had access to supplies of personal protective equipment (PPE) for patients and staff members.
 Posters promoting good hand hygiene and the decontamination procedures were clearly displayed to support staff in following practice procedures.
 Sharps bins were appropriately located, signed and dated and not overfilled.
 We observed waste was separated into safe containers for disposal by a registered waste carrier and appropriate documentation retained.